alexey-obukhov/psy-supabase/README.md

 My technical infrastructure has been enhanced with:

+1. **Vector Search needs to be adjusted**: Truncate each sentence into valuable pieces before indexing or querying.
+This improves retrieval accuracy and ensures the most relevant information is represented in the vector database.

-1. **CustomLogger Integration**: Replaced standard logging with own colorful, more readable prismalog system
+2. **Custom Logger Integration [prismalog](https://pypi.org/project/prismalog/)**: Replaced standard logging with own colorful, more readable, fast prismalog system

-2. **Memory Optimization**: Added GPU memory management to gracefully handle CUDA out-of-memory scenarios with automatic CPU fallback
+3. **Memory Optimization**: Added GPU memory management to gracefully handle CUDA out-of-memory scenarios with automatic CPU fallback

-3. **Distributed Knowledge Management**: Implemented a system that can dynamically query the knowledge base mid-conversation when specific psychological topics arise
+4. **Distributed Knowledge Management**: Implemented a system that can dynamically query the knowledge base mid-conversation when specific psychological topics arise

-4. **Token-Based Prompt Management**: Added intelligent token counting and optimization to ensure prompts never exceed model context limits
+5. **Token-Based Prompt Management**: Added intelligent token counting and optimization to ensure prompts never exceed model context limits

-5. **Smart Truncation**: Implemented priority-based truncation that preserves system instructions and user questions while reducing less essential content
+6. **Smart Truncation**: Implemented priority-based truncation that preserves system instructions and user questions while reducing less essential content

-6. **Token Monitoring**: Added detailed logging of token counts to track model utilization and identify optimization opportunities
+7. **Token Monitoring**: Added detailed logging of token counts to track model utilization and identify optimization opportunities

+8. **Add Full Customization** Integrate full customization via separate program and logging configuration files to tailor user interactions and system behavior based on individual needs and preferences.

 ## Next Steps

 Planned Enhancements

-1. **Vector Search needs to be adjusted**: Truncate each sentence into valuable pieces before indexing or querying.
-This improves retrieval accuracy and ensures the most relevant information is represented in the vector database.

-2. **Emotion Trajectory**: Track a client’s emotional changes over time.
+1. **Emotion Trajectory**: Track a client’s emotional changes over time.

+2. **AI Integration**: Integrate AI into the project as a 'knowledge database' to enhance response generation from user input on life, problems, and therapy expectations.

 ## Implementation Status